sbates130272/qemu-minimal/README.md

 A QEMU-only (no libvirt) way to generate new VMs.
 Uses the Ubuntu cloud image ISO and a cloud-init script.
-Note there is an issue that the files for this cannot reside on a guest's virtfs (i.e. running this script inside a VM to generate a nested VM won't work due to file permission issues).
+Note there is an issue that the files for this cannot reside on a guest's VirtFS (i.e. running this script inside a VM to generate a nested VM won't work due to file permission issues).
 This may be better with virtio-fs.

 ### ./libvirt/virt-install-ubuntu

 A libvirt-based script that uses cloud images and cloud-init and virt-install.
-Thie seems to work quite well on bare-metal.
+This seems to work quite well on bare-metal.

 ### ./scripts/create